Is a Plastic Knife a Substitute for Vacuum-Packing Lettuce? You might be surprised. Read my answer to this question I received from one of my readers.

 I decided to test it for myself, so I chopped some hearts of Romaine with a plastic knife and some with a metal knife.

-I prepared three jars.
-The first was filled with lettuce cut with a plastic knife, stored in a securely-covered glass jar, but not vacuum-packed.
-The second contained lettuce sliced with a plastic knife, then vacuum-packed.
-The third jar was prepared the usual way I always do it–with hearts of Romaine lettuce, swiftly chopped with a metal knife and then vacuum-packed.
+I prepared the third jar the usual way I always do it–with hearts of Romaine lettuce, swiftly chopped with a metal knife and then vacuum-packed.

 I stored these prepared jars in the refrigerator Sunday afternoon.